mati365 8 months ago

 Sphinx - DB based, old fashioned

-• graemep a day ago
+• graemep 8 months ago

 AFAIK ES and Solr are both built on Lucene so they are either both DB based or neither, surely?
 Not sure what you mean by DB based.